 How "halal" is halal nail polish?
 Here's what you need to know

-One of the essential duties as a Muslim is to perform the five daily prayers, all of which require the individual to take wudu, or ablution, beforehand.
-The practice requires all parts of the face, head, arms and feet to be covered entirely by water to be valid, so as a result, Muslim women are unable to use nail polish as typical formulas create an impermeable coat over the nail and prevent water from ablution, from permeating through.
+One of the essential duties as a Muslim is to perform the five daily prayers, all of which require an individual to take wudu, or ablution, beforehand.
+The practice requires all parts of the face, head, arms and feet to be covered entirely by water in order to be valid, so as a result, the general consensus is that Muslims are unable to use nail polish as typical formulas create an impermeable coat over the nail.

 However, over the last couple of years, an entirely new formulation of nail polish has surfaced in the market: Breathable, water-permeable “halal” nail polish.
 Boasting a formula that allows water and air to reach the nails, the products were hailed as a complete game-changer upon their release, allowing Muslim women to get trendy mani-pedis without compromising their ability to pray.

 Naturally, the demand for these products shot up almost immediately after they were announced, with stock flying off the shelves and countless nail salons promoting their new “halal mani-pedis”.

 However, many have voiced their concerns over exactly how halal the products are.
 In reality, the breathability and water permeability of many halal nail polish brands such as Orly Breathable have been found to be insufficient when it comes to ablution; they still create a peel-able barrier over the nail.
 This barrier is technically breathable, but the catch is that it requires at least 10-15 seconds for the water to fully permeate through.
 Considering that realistically, the average individual only spends a fraction of that time washing their hands and feet during ablution, the nail underneath the nail polish is technically yet to be cleansed, and that the wudu is invalid.